jbpoline/Bic_day/bic/talk.rst

 * Of the three - the why is the most important
 * Of the three - the what is the one that evolves fastest
-* Of the three - the how is the most delicate
+* Of the three - the how is the most problematic

 Why ?
 ==============